Support for Office 2010 is ending soon

 If you purchase an auto-renew subscription, your subscription starts when you complete your purchase.
 You can purchase auto-renew subscriptions from Office365.com, MicrosoftStore.com, iTunes®, and some other retailers.
 If you purchase a pre-paid subscription, your subscription starts when you activate your subscription and land on your My Account page.
 You can purchase pre-paid subscriptions from a retailer or reseller, or a Microsoft support agent.

-If you have an active Office 365 Home subscription, you can share it with up to five members of your household.
-Each household member you share your subscription with can use any of your available installs on their PCs, Macs, iPads, Android tablets, Windows tablets, iPhones® or Android phones, get an additional 1 TB of OneDrive storage, and manage their own installs from www.office.com/myaccount.
+If you have an active Office 365 Home subscription, you can share it with up to six members of your household.
+Each household member you share your subscription with can use any of your available installs on their PCs, Macs, iPads, Android tablets, Windows tablets, iPhones® or Android phones1, get an additional 1 TB of OneDrive storage, and manage their own installs from www.office.com/myaccount.